emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

   - data science
 ---

-In this post, I will share my data science manager experience.
-My team's objective was to develop and execute analytical models to support operational and strategic decisions.
-Since time window was pretty tight, we followed guiding principles for on time delivery.
+In this post, I will share my data science management experience.
+I manage an analytics team which develops, implements, and executes analytical models to support operational and strategic decisions.
+The teams's main goal is to deliver required inputs on time.

 ![_config.yml]({{ site.baseurl }}/images//Managing A Data Science Team/management.png)